Styling

 Now only when the parent View is hovered the Text will turn white.
 The allowed

-For more advanced usecases you can use named groups
+For more advanced use cases you can use named groups:

 <View group="card"><Text>Outer</Text><View group><Text $group-card-hover={{ color: 'blue' }}>Inner</Text><Text $group-hover={{ color: 'green' }}>Sibling</Text></View></View>

-Text will turn blue when the card
+Now the Inner Text will turn blue when the card group is hovered, and the

-Text will turn green when its parent is hovered.
+Sibling Text will turn green when its parent is hovered.

-To make this typed, you need to set TypeOverride
+To make this typed, you need to set TypeOverride alongside the same area you

 set up your Tamagui types:

-declare module 'tamagui' {interface TamaguiCustomConfig extends AppConfig {}// if you want types for group styling props, define them like so:interface TypeOverride {groupNames(): 'a' | 'b' | 'c'}}
+declare module 'tamagui' {interface TamaguiCustomConfig extends AppConfig {}// if you want types for named group styling props (e.g. $group-card-hover),// define your group names here:interface TypeOverride {groupNames(): 'card' | 'header' | 'sidebar'}}

 Group Container